MBcode/ec/doc/RepositoryOnboarding.md

 - Test a page in validator.schema.org,

-  - (insert) Links to several types of data
+  - (insert in onboarding) Links to several types of data

 - Grab XML sitemap